lighterio/lighter/boilerplates/new-app/README.md

 `debug`, `dev`, `test`, `stage`, `canary` and `prod`.
 Also, the server can be run directly with `node` () start the server, install `lighter` globally: <<port>>
-Lighter is influenced by the PHP framework CodeIgniter, in that by default, controllers and their methods will automagically get added to the router based on their names and where they are found under the controllers directory.
-This means you don't have to write a ton of routing code, and you know where to find a controller method if you know its URL, and vice versa.